 Get back to basics with lovely riverscapes, handmake Japanese paper production, and lush natural landscapes to enrich the soul.
 Life in the mountains of Shikoku is quite different than in the cities or by the sea, but the wonderment is of no less impact.

 This morning, you’ll head to a solitary house in the midst of mountains in Yusuhara Village.
 You will stay overnight at Kamikoya Guest House and experience life in the mountains.

-Kamikoya is a small family-run Guest House, located in the mountains of Yusuharacho in South Western Kochi.
-Mr. Rogier Uitenboogaart is the owner of Kamikoya who came from Netherlands in 1980.
-He makes handmade Japanese paper (Tosa Washi)—you can experience how to make Tosa Washi, too!
+Kamikoya is a small family-run Guest House, located in the mountains of Yusuharacho in southwestern Kochi.
+Mr. Rogier Uitenboogaart, the owner of Kamikoya, moved here from the Netherlands in 1980.
+He makes handmade Japanese paper (Tosa Washi)—you too can experience how to make Tosa Washi!

-Spend all morning at Kamikoya in Yusuhara-cho before going back to Kochi City in the afternoon.
+Leisurely spend the morning at Kamikoya in the town of Yusuhara-cho before going to the next destination, the seaside town of Sukumo, in the afternoon.

 The town of Yusuhara-cho is called a town above the clouds.
 The tiers of the terraced rice field in this town are very spread apart and you can enjoy the imposing view of such a tall structure.
 This magnificent structure was created by the pioneers who carried stones from the river far below and piled them up the mountain one by one.

 Yusuhara-cho is also famous for the architectural structures of the internationally well-known architect Kuma Kengo, who notably designed Yusuhara Town Hall.
 The square shaped town hall with its wooden constructions is designed to impress upon viewers the environmental friendliness of Yusuhara.